Important Information About the CBEST

-The CBEST tests may also include a few questions that are un-scored.
+The exam also includes a few questions that are un-scored.
 However, there are no exact details available on how many questions will be scored and how many will not be.
 Hence, it is recommended that candidates answer all the test questions with equal effort.

-In conclusion, the CBEST tests have been constituted in accordance with certain laws in the state of California.
+In conclusion, these standardized tests have been constituted in accordance with certain laws in the state of California.
 These tests are not designed to assess the teaching capabilities of educators in California.
 However, they are designed to evaluate the basic knowledge and skills of teachers looking for employment and teaching credentials in California.